ankane/mailkick/README.md

 rails db:migrate
 ```

-2. Change the following methods in your code
+2. Change the following methods in your code:

 - `mailkick_user` to `has_subscriptions`
 - `User.not_opted_out` to `User.subscribed(list)`